-If the energy involves one person, he or she must be removed from the environment.
+If the energy involves only one person, remove that person from the environment.
 Don’t just escort the person outside.
 He or she needs to be at least a dozen miles from the site.

 Test that several times.
 If the activity always stops when the person is far from the site, that person is part of the activity.

 You’re not likely to encounter dangerous poltergeist activity, ever.